State Supreme Court puts recreational marijuana ballot dispute on hold

 The Attorney General's Office declined to comment because the litigation is still pending.

-It would increase state and local funding for schools, health care and other services.
-It also would provide for the expungement for low-level marijuana offenses.
+Revenue from sales would increase state and local funding for schools, health care and other services.
+The law also would provide for the expungement of low-level marijuana convictions.

 The measure would not alter the state’s current medical marijuana program, approved by voters in 2018 through State Question 788.